 |Risk Management||Ensure the integrity of your reports through proper audit trails.|

-How Is Financial Planning and Budgeting Being Done Today?
-Mint Jutras put out an enterprise solution study in 2018, which found that a majority of both small businesses (under $250M in annual revenue) and large enterprises were using a combination of software and spreadsheets to get their financial planning done (47% and 43% respectively).
+Some of the latest trends in EPM are related to how financial planning and budgeting is being done at differently sized businesses today.
+For instance, a Mint Jutras put out an enterprise solution study which found a majority of both small businesses (under $250M in annual revenue) and large enterprises were using a combination of software, apps, and Excel spreadsheets to get their financial planning done (47% and 43% respectively):

-A renewed focus on financial performance.
 Some in the business community feel EPM software may have run its course.
-Managers and decision-makers alike understand the need for budgeting and forecasting software for better financial planning, and many wanted to fill this need by letting managers test what-if scenarios.
+With a renewed focus on financial performance, managers and decision-makers alike understand the need for budgeting and forecasting software for better financial planning, and many wanted to fill this need by letting managers test what-if scenarios.
 EPM software was thought to be the best approach, given the ability to test these what-if scenarios.
-However, due to the time and cost investment for most EPM solutions, many companies may agree that the need for management methodologies and processes is second to that of improved financial performance, which can simply be provided with budgeting and BI tools that are far easier to implement.
+However, due to the time and cost investment for most EPM solutions, many companies may agree the need for management methodologies and processes is second to that of improved financial performance, which can simply be provided with budgeting, forecasting, and BI tools that are far easier to implement.

-The cloud BI market is set to increase.
-A previous market research report by MarketsandMarkets predicted that the cloud analytics market would grow from $7.5 billion to $23.1 billion from the 5-year timespan of 2015 to 2020; a growth of 25%.
+Further, cloud-based BI tool availability is set to increase.
+A previous market research report by MarketsandMarkets predicted cloud analytics would grow from $7.5 billion to $23.1 billion from the 5-year timespan of 2015 to 2020; a growth of 25%.
 Oracle’s 2018 EPM Trends Report found that 62% of companies have or had plans to implement a cloud EPM solution within 12 months.
 That number grew to as high as 79% if you expanded the goal date to 24 months (2 years).
 Some of the biggest drivers of growth are the emergence of big data and the ease of installation for cloud-based options.
 The same Oracle report found that the primary reason for moving EPM to the cloud was equally split between being able to avoid upgrades as well as avoid infrastructure investment.

-Integration with existing systems.
+The final trend is integration with existing and legacy systems.
 The rise in popularity in cloud EPM solutions has seen an increase in the number of connections or integrations available with third-party on-premises solutions.
-Organizations seek out this configuration so they can have a “best-of-breed” situation that lets them combine the features and functionalities they desire out of both locally installed and cloud-based software options.
+Popular integrations include enterprise resource planning (ERP), BI tools, and project management software.

-What functionality is included?
-As mentioned above, enterprise performance management (EPM) software can often be referred to as CPM software or BPM software.
-Others may confuse it with budgeting and forecasting software or even as a BI tool.
-Because of this confusion, organizations that want to implement a complete EPM solution may often be misled on what some solutions can and can’t do.
-This can lead to a company implementing one software for strategy management, another software for collecting departmental budgets, and a third that provides the reporting.
-In reality, finding a complete EPM option from the start could have avoided this integration nightmare.
+While EPM is popular, it’s not without its drawbacks.
+For starters, organizations seeking software may be misled on what some EPM solutions can and can’t do.
+This can lead to a company implementing one software for strategy management, another for collecting departmental budgets, and a third to provide the reporting.
+In reality, finding a complete EPM option from the start could prevent this integration nightmare.

-The motivation for change.
-Paul Hamerman, a former industry analyst and consultant for Forrester Research, previously discussed the evolution of SaaS EPM software in a webinar for finance professionals.
-Paul has pointed to a few pain points commonly found in some business EPM software.
-The most common is the need for better accuracy in planning for the future of a business.
+Another common issue with the evolution of SaaS EPM software, as discussed in this webinar for finance professionals, is the need for better accuracy in planning for the future of a business.
 The second most common is the delay from data-entry in a financial system to when this data is in decision-makers hands, which can have some businesses making decisions on older data.